kristijan-rusu/developers.zone/docs/_posts/2023-01-10-microservices-are-a-good-fit.markdown

 date:   2023-01-10 16:14:33 +0100
 tags: microservices opinion architecture
 series: microservice-architecture
-series-description: In this post I'll cover some cases when I think microservices are a good fit for a project...
+series_description: In this post I'll cover some cases when I think microservices are a good fit for a project...
 example:
 ---